xiangxichen11/PaintApp/README.md

 ## User Stories

-- As a user, I want to be able to draw on my sketch pad
+- As a user, I want to be able to add a pixel to the canvas
-- As a user, I want to be able to save my work
+- As a user, I want to be able to change the color of my pencil
-- As a user, I want to be able to remove previously drawn items from my sketchpad
+- As a user, I want to be able to change the size of my pencil
-- As a user, I want to be able to delete my drawing after I am done with it.
+- As a user, I want to be able to change the color of my pixel
-- As a user, I want to be able to select different writing and drawing utensils